lihuiliullh/GFinder/README.md

 But the most important thing is you should try to understand the code by yourself.
 PS.
 There is no bug in the code.

+Updated 2020-Dec-12.
+Another version of G-Finder which can support edge type similarity can be found at https://github.com/lihuiliullh/GFinder-Proj
+It contains some docx which tell details of how to run G-Finder.
+Its test data can also be used here.

 ------------------------------------------------------------------------------------------------------------------------

 This Project (G-Looker) is implemented on visual studio C++ 2015, windows 10 64 bits.